 Menu item pressing a dit: pressing a dah: T?
-Record mem 2 records a dit records a dah PR Practice mode disables the output transistor enables the output (default) В Bug / straight key mode enables bug mode (dah = key) disables bug mode (default) L Live / dead recording enables keyer output when disables live output (default) recording a memory A iambic mode A or B enables iambic mode A enables mode B (default) R Reverse paddle mode switches dit and dah levers switches dit and dah levers ST SideTone on / off turns off the sidetone turns on the sidetone (default) SF Sidetone Float mode floats pin 3 between characters turns off float (default) DI DIt memory on / off turns off the dit memory turns on dit memory (default) DA DAh memory on / off turns off the dah memory turns on dah memory (default)
+Record mem 2 records a dit records a dah PR Practice mode disables the output transistor enables the output (default) В Bug / straight key mode enables bug mode (dah = key) disables bug mode (default) L Live / dead recording enables keyer output when recording a memory disables live output (default) A iambic mode A or B enables iambic mode A enables mode B (default) R Reverse paddle mode switches dit and dah levers switches dit and dah levers ST SideTone on / off turns off the sidetone turns on the sidetone (default) SF Sidetone Float mode floats pin 3 between characters turns off float (default) DI DIt memory on / off turns off the dit memory turns on dit memory (default) DA DAh memory on / off turns off the dah memory turns on dah memory (default) AU Autospace on / off turns on character autospace turns off autospace (default)

 - PR Practice mode: The output transistor is not keyed but the sidetone is retained.
-This allows the user to get used to the PK-2 without having to disconnect the rig. - B Bug / Straight-key mode: Dits are sent normally but dahs are sent like a straight key. - L Live or Dead recording: Normally, the memory or callsign will be recorded by the user off the air (dead) but sometimes it's desirable to be able to record a message on the air (live). - A Iambic mode A or B: The A mentioned above signifies the mode A/B select menu item.
+This allows the user to get used to the PK-3 without having to disconnect the rig. - B Bug / Straight-key mode: Dits are sent normally but dahs are sent like a straight key. - L Live or Dead recording: Normally, the memory or callsign will be recorded by the user off the air (dead) but sometimes it's desirable to be able to record a message on the air (live). - A Iambic mode A or B: The A mentioned above signifies the mode A/B select menu item.
 The iambic mode of the keyer can be set to either mode using this routine.
 Check the JHP web site for an Acrobat (.pdf) file which explains the difference between the A and B keying modes. - R Reverse paddle mode: Reverses the dit and dah levers (easier than resoldering a jack). - ST SideTone on/off: The sidetone will still be engaged during any menu or recording entry even if it is turned off with this menu item this item allows the user to employ his rig sidetone.
-Pressing the mem key at powerup of the keyer will turn off the sidetone (release after FB is sent). - SF Sidetone Float on/off: The reason for floating the sidetone pin is to minimize thump from the sidetone when the PK-2 chip is used to inject sidetone into a rig audio chain (example: Norcal 20 or Red Hot Radio).
+Pressing the mem key at powerup of the keyer will turn off the sidetone (release after FB is sent). - SF Sidetone Float on/off: The reason for floating the sidetone pin is to minimize thump from the sidetone when the PK-3 chip is used to inject sidetone into a rig audio chain (example: 38 Special or Norcal 20).
 The float should normally be DISABLED when using a piezo sidetone to prevent excessive power supply current in the sleep mode.